 This technology page presents an operational description of DeviceNet, a low-level industrial application layer protocol for industrial automation applications.
 DeviceNet connects simple industrial devices (sensors and actuators) with higher-level devices such as programmable controllers.
 Built on the standard Controller Area Network (CAN) physical communications standard, DeviceNet uses CAN hardware to define an application layer protocol that structures the task of configuring, accessing and controlling industrial automation devices.

-This paper is intended for the DeviceNet user who desires a deeper understanding of DeviceNet.
-It is intended to provide much more information than is typically found in a DeviceNet network overview but much less than the several hundred page DeviceNet specification.
-This paper can also provide a starting point for developers considering adding DeviceNet communications to their product.
+This page is intended for the DeviceNet user who desires a deeper understanding of DeviceNet.
+It’s intended to provide much more information than is typically found in a network overview but much less than the several hundred-page DeviceNet Specification (The Specification).
+This can also provide a starting point for developers considering adding DeviceNet communications to their product.

 Note that an abstract of a 200+ page specification is by definition incomplete.
 Some aspects of the technology are admittedly only lightly covered while others are not covered at all.
 Topics judged to provide the most insight into DeviceNet operation or clear up common misconceptions received priority.

 Subscribe to our Automation Education email series to learn the ins and outs of DeviceNet and the top industrial protocols in a byte-size weekly format!

 View the courses offered through Industrial Networking University: